martz-rgb/ask-vk-bot/README.md

 - [ ] resetvations
 - [ ] listener time probably
 - [ ] points (spend)
+- [ ] timestamp timezone by default is gmt+0, should be gmt+3 probably?
 - [ ] manage secrets with docker swarm?

 done: